-I qualified as a Chartered Accountant with one of the big four accountancy firms in 1990, before working as an audit manager at a firm that specialised in property audits.
+I qualified as a Chartered Accountant with one of the big four accountancy firms in 1990, before working as an audit manager at a firm that specialised in property.

-I turned my focus to business recovery, and in 1995 qualified as an Insolvency Practitioner while at Harris Lipman (HL).
-I joined Menzies in 2015 when the two firms merged.
+I turned my focus to business recovery, and in 1995 qualified as an Insolvency Practitioner.
+I joined Menzies in 2015 as part of the merger with Harris Lipman.

-I have a detailed knowledge of dealing with insolvency appointments, including trading administrations, forensic liquidations, Law of Property Act, fixed charge and other receiverships.
+I have a detailed knowledge of dealing with the full spectrum of both corporate and personal insolvency appointments, including trading administrations, voluntary arrangements, liquidations, bankruptcy, Law of Property Act (LPA), fixed charge and other receiverships.

-I have built up extensive experience of property related insolvencies and also focuses on the more complex insolvency assignments, which require an element of investigation.
+I have built up extensive experience across a variety of sectors including, but not limited to, property, retail and international.
+I also focus on the more complex insolvency assignments which require an element of forensic and cross-border investigations.

-I am part of both the Institute of Chartered Accountants in England & Wales and the Association of Business Recovery Professionals (R3) and graduated with a first class honours degree in accountancy from the London School of Economics.
+I am a member of The Insolvency Practitioner’s Association (IPA), the Institute of Chartered Accountants in England & Wales (ICAEW) and the Association of Business Recovery Professionals (R3).

 My first job

 Selling end of line stock in the East End of London.
 The strangest item I had to demonstrate and sell, was a fully-functioning Manneken-Pis (a landmark sculpture found in Brussels).